KenbiTech/DockerTools/README.md

 ```csharp
 await client.StopAndRemoveAsync();
 ```
+Note that only containers created by DockerTools are affected by this operation.
+Previously existing ones remain untouched.

 All three methods return a collection of reports, one per container, that will help with diagnosing issues with setting up and running: